Constructive nonlocal games with very small classical values

-This construction assures that if $M'=\big(\eta_i' m_{ij}\xi_j' \big)$, then the $(i_0,j_0)$th entry of $M'$ is $1$, while at the same time leaving all the entries of $M'$ that in matrix $M$ were equal to $1$ are equal to $1$ also in $M'$.
-This means that $H(M)\subsetneq H(M')$ (a strict inclusion).
-At the same time, the described operation decreases the number of connected components of the graph by one.
-Repeating the operation a finite number of times we arrive at a matrix $M'$ such that $H(M')$ has only one connected component, i.e. it is connected.
+This shows immediately that the optimal graph $H_{opt}$ must be connected.
+On the other hand, if $H(M)$ is disconnected, then the described operation decreases the number of connected components of the graph by one.
+Repeating it a finite number of times we arrive at a matrix $M'$ such that $H(M')\supset H(M)$ and $H(M')$ has only one connected component, i.e. it is connected. \blk

 The construction above assumes tacitly that sets $A_1$ and $B_2$ are both nonempty; if that is not the case, we proceed similarly for $A_2$ with $B_1$.
-(If one of the $A_i$'s {\em and } one of the $B_i$'s empty, then the graph has no edges and any choice $i_0\in A$, $j_0\in B$ will work.)
+(If one of the $A_i$'s and one of the $B_i$'s empty, then the graph has no edges and any choice $i_0\in A$, $j_0\in B$ will work.) \end{proof} \blk

-Finally, we note that since optimal graph $H_{opt}$ cannot be extended by definition, it must be connected. \end{proof} \blk